andela-technology/qualified-docs/content/creating-content/evidence-engine/signals.md

 ## System Scored Signals

-The two system scored signals currently supported are **Passed Unit Tests** and **Answer Correctness**.
-Passed Unit Tests are relevant for coding challenges, Answer Correctness is relevant for Q&A challenges.
-These are also the data that is used to determine the **% Solved** score for a solution.
+The two system scored signals currently supported are **Unit Test Accuracy** and **Answer Accuracy**.
+Unit Test Accuracy are relevant for coding challenges, Answer Accuracy is relevant for Q&A challenges.
+These are also the data that is used to determine the **Accuracy** score for a solution.

 :::info Disabling System Scored Signals
 Currently it is not possible to disable these signals from being scored.
 However you can set their weight to `0` if you don't wish for them to be included within the Qualified Score.